dirvine/data_chain/docs/data_blocks.md

 # Definitions used

 - Decentralised network, A peer to peer network in xor space, using Kadmelia type addressing.
-- hash, a cryptographic one way function that produces a fixed length representation of any input.
+- Hash, a cryptographic one way function that produces a fixed length representation of any input.
 - Immutable data, a data type that has a name == hash of it's contents (it is immutable as changing the contents creates a new peice of immutable data).
 - Structured data, a data type that has a fixed name, but mutable contents.
-- GROUP_SIZE, the number of nodes surrounding a network address (Magic number, i.e. selected by developer).
+- GROUP_SIZE, the number of nodes surrounding a network address.
 - QUORUM, the number of the GROUP that is considered large enough that a decision is valid.
 In this paper this number is considered a majority (i.e. (GROUP_SIZE / 2) + 1)
 - Chain consensus, the fact that QUORUM number of signatories exist in the next link (`DataBlock` as described below) that also exist in the previous block.
+- Churn event, a movement of data that results from a node switching off and the data being relocated to a 'live' node.

 # Abstract

 A mechanism to lock data descriptors in containers that may be held on a decentralised network.
 Such structures are cryptographically secured in lock step using a consensus of cryptographic signatures.
-These signatures are of a certain size GROUP_SIZE with a QUORUM required to be considered valid (much like N of P sharing).
-In a decentralised network that has secured groups, these signatures are those closest to the holder of a `DataChain`.
-The `DataChain` will have a majority of existing group members if it is republished prior to more than GROUP_SIZE - QUORUM nodes changing.
+These signatures are of a certain size GROUP_SIZE (12 nodes) with a QUORUM (7 nodes) required to be considered valid (much like N of P sharing).
+In a decentralised network that has secured groups,these signatures are those closest to the holder of a `DataChain`.
+The `DataChain` will have a majority of existing group members if it is republished prior to more than GROUP_SIZE
+- QUORUM nodes changing.
 In this situation, there is a strong cryptographic proof of the data validity.

-When a `DataChain` starts the entries are signed by ever changing majority of pre-existing nodes.
+When a `DataChain` starts, the entries are signed by an ever changing majority of pre-existing nodes.
 As the chain grows, this rolling majority of different signatories can be cryptographically confirmed.
 This process continues to the very top of the chain which will contain entries signed by the majority of the current close group of nodes.
 This current group of nodes can cryptographically